MrGeyMeurt/Mario_Brousse/README.md

 1. Open the ```index.html``` file in your web browser.
 >[!NOTE]
 >No specific environment setup is required.
 You can use any code editor to explore and modify the code (Visual Studio Code is recommended).

+## Main Features
+- **Single Level**: The game includes one level where the player must reach the "case" to complete the level, ending the game and displaying the player’s final score.
+- **Star Collection**: Stars appear randomly on the map and can be collected to increase the player’s score.
+- **Block Breaking**: Golden blocks are hidden on the map, and the player can break them to earn extra points.
+- **Enemy Elimination**: By jumping on enemies (pigs and deer), the player can eliminate them and earn points.
+- **Score Display**: At the end of the game, the player’s total score is displayed.

+## Technologies Used
+- **Frontend**: HTML, CSS, Bootstrap 5
+- **Game Framework**: JavaScript with Phaser.js

 ## Contributors
 - **Manu.T** - Lead Developer & Web Integration